About this course

 Tomorrow’s healthcare professionals will work in a context characterised by continual change, challenging environments, rapidly evolving technologies and the need for innovation.
 To operate successfully in this context, these professionals must be able to...

-The practice experience provides a work-based environment to enable you to apply the theoretical knowledge and skills learnt in academic module/s, and to develop, consolidate, and enhance the practice knowledge, skills and attitudes required for a midwife...
+Following a values based philosophical approach, the practice experience provides a work-based environment to enable you to apply the theoretical knowledge and skills learnt in academic module/s.
+It also aims to develop, consolidate, and enhance the prac...

-The practice experience provides a work-based environment to enable you to apply the theoretical knowledge and skills learnt in academic module/s, and to develop, consolidate, and enhance the practice knowledge, skills and attitudes required for a midwife...
+Following a professional and values based philosophical, the practice experience provides a work-based environment to enable you to apply the theoretical knowledge and skills learnt in academic module/s.
+It also aims develop, consolidate, and enhance the...

 Learning and assessment